Cooper315315/File-upload-simulation/README.md

 ---
 **Conclusion:**
 Extension validation alone is insufficient to prevent malicious uploads as it can be easily bypassed by renaming and double extension.
-By implementing magic bytes validation and extension validation together, the application can effectively identify true file's extension and reject disgusied malicious files.
+By implementing magic bytes validation and extension validation together, the application can effectively identify true file's extension and reject disguised malicious files.

 **References:**
 Blackbird-eu.
 (2024) _File Upload Vulnerabilities and Security Best Practices._ Available from: https://www.vaadata.com/blog/file-upload-vulnerabilities-and-security-best-practices/ [Accessed 1st June 2025]